lowleveldesign/debug-recipes/databases/mssqlserver/mssqlserver-querying.md

       CROSS APPLY query_plan.nodes('//ParameterList') AS q1(n1)
       CROSS APPLY n1.nodes('ColumnReference') as q2(n2)

-### Query cache internals

-SQL Server's plan cache is made up of four separate memory areas, called cache stores.
-There are actually other stores in SQL Server's memory, which can be seen in the Dynamic Management View (DMV) called `sys.dm_os_memory_cache_counters`, but there are only four that contain query plans.
-The DMV `sys.dm_os_memory_cache_hash_tables` contains information about each hash table, including its size.
-You can query this view to retrieve the number of buckets for each of the plan cache stores using the following query:

-    SELECT type as 'plan cache store', buckets_count FROM sys.dm_os_memory_cache_hash_tables
-    WHERE type IN ('CACHESTORE_OBJCP', 'CACHESTORE_SQLCP', 'CACHESTORE_PHDR', 'CACHESTORE_XPROC');

-The DMV `sys.dm_os_memory_cache_entries` can show you the current and original cost of any cache entry, as well as the components that make up that cost.

-    SELECT text, objtype, refcounts, usecounts, size_in_bytes,
-       disk_ios_count, context_switches_count,
-       pages_allocated_count, original_cost, current_cost
-    FROM sys.dm_exec_cached_plans p
-       CROSS APPLY sys.dm_exec_sql_text(plan_handle)
-       JOIN sys.dm_os_memory_cache_entries e
-         ON p.memory_object_address = e.memory_object_address
-      WHERE cacheobjtype = 'Compiled Plan'
-         AND type in ('CACHESTORE_SQLCP', 'CACHESTORE_OBJCP')
-      ORDER BY objtype desc, usecounts DESC;

-Note that we can find the specific entry in `sys.dm_os_memory_cache_entries` that corresponds to a particular plan in `sys.dm_exec_cached_plans` by joining on the memory\_object\_address column.

 ### Using query plan hints ###

 #### KEEP PLAN / KEEPFIXED PLAN ####